Submitting your Quadrennial Report

 Box 6 – Cooperation with United Nations Bodies

-Cooperation with United Nations bodies or specialized agencies in the field or at Headquarters might include: preparation of, or contribution to, research papers and studies; joint sponsorship of meetings; humanitarian activities or operational projects; or financial assistance received from or given to the United Nations.
-For example:
+In this section, you are requested to list any cooperation your organization has had with a United Nations body, entity or agency.
+Cooperation with United Nations agencies in the field or at Headquarters might include: joint funding preparation of, or contribution to, research papers and studies; joint sponsorship of meetings; humanitarian activities or operational projects; or financial assistance received from or given to the United Nations.

 “Signed a memorandum of understanding (MoU) with the United Nations Environmental Programme (UNEP) to enhance environmental governance in Africa through capacity building for law enforcement agencies in 2012.”